 Here is how to create your own maniac Christmas cookie extravaganza!

 A week or two before the holiday, decide on your recipes based on popularity, affordability, and past success.
-Cookies that, in the past, hung around until they became stale are rejected.
-Cookies that did not turn out well, did not store well, or broke easily are rejected.
+Reject cookies that hung around until they became stale last year, as well as cookies that did not turn out well, did not store well or broke easily.

 - Choose a variety of cookie types for visual impact and taste.

-- Ingredients can be expensive so choose recipes with maximum wallop and minimum work.
+- Ingredients can be expensive, so choose recipes with a maximum wallop and minimum work.